EO4wellness/leary-leerie/README.md

 * [Free Course](https://www.udacity.com/course/hybrid-cloud-fundamentals--ud0321)

 # Known Issues
-~~1.
-Need to fix the [SYNTAX section](https://github.com/EO4wellness/leary-leerie/blob/master/READme-course-notes.md) now that I know how to write CODE blocks distinct from regular markdown ~~
-2. Need to finish write-up on Version Control Course as time affords me to do so. <br>
+1. Need to finish write-up on Version Control Course as time affords me to do so. <br>
-3. The Version Control course recommends consulting the [SHELL WORKSHOP](https://classroom.udacity.com/courses/ud206) course.
+2. The Version Control course recommends consulting the [SHELL WORKSHOP](https://classroom.udacity.com/courses/ud206) course.
 This should be written up here too, for sake of complete record of the studies I've undertaken, as I completed this workshop coursework several years ago. <br>

+~~ Need to fix the [SYNTAX section](https://github.com/EO4wellness/leary-leerie/blob/master/READme-course-notes.md) now that I know how to write CODE blocks distinct from regular markdown ~~